 Key Differences Between TCP/IP and OSI Model

 - TCP/IP is a client-server model, i.e. when the client requests for service it is provided by the server.
-Whereas, OSI is a conceptual model.
+On the other hand, OSI is a conceptual model.

-- TCP/IP is Tangible, whereas, OSI is not.
+- TCP/IP is tangible, whereas, OSI is not.

 Diagrammatic Comparison